Page 2 of 6

 Lesson?
 Check your slides quarterly.
 Watch for hesitation or drift.
 Fix it early, and you won’t be stuck manually cranking it in when you’re 200 miles from the nearest RV tech.

-My RV Maintenance Rhythm
+My RV Maintenance Checklist Rhythm

 Here’s how I keep things running smoothly: